What Is Roll Forward Testing? Tips to Boost SOX Program Efficiency

 What Is Roll Forward Testing in SOX?
 How Is It Different from Other SOX Testing Phases?

-Public companies are required to ensure that their control environment is effective year-round.
+Public companies are required to ensure that their control environment is effective year-round to stay in compliance with PCAOB Standards and SOX compliance.
 Instead of testing all SOX controls with their total required sample size, most companies have implemented three phases of testing: walkthrough, interim, and roll forward.
+This strategic structure not only meets critical audit matters requirements but also supports efficient SOX program management.

 Walkthrough Testing

-At the beginning of the year (typically March or April), once all entities and key controls have been scoped based on the risk assessment for SOX, the SOX team performs process walkthroughs with key process/control owners.
-During the walkthroughs, the SOX team will make inquiries and inspect documents to understand the design and performance of managements’ controls.
-As a part of the walkthrough, the SOX team will request a sample of one occurrence of the control being performed so that they can validate that the control is operating as designed.
+At the beginning of the year (typically March or April), once all entities and key controls have been identified based on the SOX risk assessment, the audit team performs process walkthroughs of key processes and performs inquiries with the control owners.
+During the walkthroughs, the auditor will make inquiries and inspect documents to understand the design and performance of management’s controls.
+As a part of the walkthrough, the auditors will request a sample of one occurrence of the control being performed so that they can validate that the control is operating as designed.

-If the SOX team identifies no deficiencies within the testing, they will proceed with testing the full sample size within the next test phase.
-If there are deficiencies identified within the sample of one testing, the SOX team will escalate the deficiency to management so that there is an opportunity for remediation prior to the next phase of testing.
+If the auditors do not identify any deficiencies within the testing, they will proceed with testing the full sample size within the next test phase.
+If there are deficiencies identified within the tested sample, the SOX team will escalate the deficiency to management so that there is an opportunity to remediate the issue before the next phase of testing.

 Interim Testing